-Table 4: Local inbound/outbound ports (continued)
+Table 6: Local inbound/outbound ports (continued)

-Service/ function Purpose Expressway port (default) Direction Configurable via Non- multiplexed media port range Range of ports used for non-multiplexed media.
+Service/ function Purpose Expressway port (default) Direction Configurable via Non-multiplexed media port range Range of ports used for non-multiplexed media.
 Ports are allocated from this range in pairs, with the first port number of each pair being an even number.
-The default media port range is 36000 to 59999.
-In Large systems the first 12 ports in the range - 36000 to 36011 - are used for multiplexed traffic only.
-In Small/Medium systems you can either explicitly specify the 2 ports to use for multiplexed traffic or use the first 2 ports from the media port range.
-36002 - 59999 UDP (Small / Medium systems) or 36012 - 59999 UDP (Large systems) inbound outbound Configuration > Traversal Subzone TURN relay media port range Range of ports available for TURN media relay.
+The default media traversal port range is 36000 to 59999, and is set on the Expressway-C at Configuration Traversal Subzone.
+In Large Expressway systems the first 12 ports in the range - 36000 to 36011 by default - are always reserved for multiplexed traffic.
+The Expressway-E listens on these ports.
+You cannot configure a distinct range of demultiplex listening ports on Large systems: they always use the first 6 pairs in the media port range.
+On Small/Medium systems you can explicitly specify which 2 ports listen for multiplexed RTP/RTCP traffic, on the Expressway-E (Configuration > Traversal > Ports).
+If you choose not to configure a particular pair of ports (Use configured demultiplexing ports = No), then the Expressway-E will listen on the first pair of ports in the media traversal port range (36000 and 36001 by default).
+36002 - 59999 UDP (Small / Medium systems) or 36012 - 59999 UDP (Large systems) inbound Configuration > Traversal Subzone TURN relay media port range Range of ports available for TURN media relay.
 24000 - 29999 UDP inbound outbound Configuration > Traversal > TURN